magic282/cnndm_acl18/README.md

 ## Note
 The algorithm is a brute-force search, which can be slow in some cases.
 Therefore, running it in parallel is recommended (and it is what I did in my experiments).

+Recently, I modify the `find_oracle.py` a little using multiprocessing so that it can be easier to run it in parallel.
+Please check out `find_oracle_para.py`.